-- Exhibits in classes C0284, 50285, or 50286 are designed to be used with LEGO Mindstorms (NXT, EV3, Lego Inventor, Lego Prime). - Any other programmable robot kit, such as Arduino or Raspberry Pi, should be exhibited under Robotics Innovation Open-Source Class (50292).
+- Exhibits in classes 50285 or 50286 are designed to be used with LEGO Mindstorms (NXT, EV3, Lego Inventor, Lego Prime). - Any other programmable robot kit, such as Arduino or Raspberry Pi, should be exhibited in Robotics 3 (50292). - Members should bring their robot to both county and state fair.